lucapette/lucapette.github.com/_posts/2012-03-27-tmux-for-rails-developers.markdown

 and I read it there.
 It a simple setup but it's like a dream for me because I can do all I need to do while developing within the same visual space.
-I [configured](https://github.com/lucapette/dotfiles/blob/master/tmux.conf) tmux in a manner it's more similar to the Vim.
+I [configured](https://github.com/lucapette/dotfiles/blob/master/tmux.conf) tmux in a manner it's more similar to Vim.
 So I don't even have to remember new stuff.
-And I'm pretty happy with its appreance too now:
+And I'm pretty happy with its appearance too now:

 <a href="/img/tmux-and-rails.png" target='_blank'>
   <img src="/img/tmux-and-rails.png" width="700" height="394" alt="tmux and rails" />